 - The other party’s car and property inside it

-Note that an umbrella policy will cover the same expenses as liability insurance.
+Note that an umbrella insurance policy will cover the same expenses as liability coverage.
 And, like liability, you must be at fault for it to kick in.
 Check with your agent if you have any other questions about bodily injury or property damage.

-You don’t have full protection from everything when you have umbrella.
-There are still some costs that it won’t cover.
-This is because umbrella policies are only for when you’re at fault.
+You don’t have full protection from everything when you have umbrella insurance.
+There are still some costs that aren’t covered.
+This is because these policies are only for when you’re at fault.
 Here is exactly what it won’t cover:

 - Personal property